demisto/content/Packs/Core/Playbooks/playbook-Ransomware_Enrich_and_Contain_README.md

 This playbook is responsible for ransomware alert data enrichment and response.
 The playbook executes the following:

-1.Checks if the initiator is a remote attacker and allows isolating the remote host, if possible.
+1. Checks if the initiator is a remote attacker and allows isolating the remote host, if possible.

 2. Retrieves the WildFire sandbox report and extracts the indicators within it.
     * The playbook tries to retrieve the report, but if there is no report available, the playbook tries to fetch the ransomware file for detonation.